5568ke/ZiyouBackend/README.md

 ## To-Do Features
 - :white_check_mark: **Understanding the Old Web Backend Behavior**
 - :white_check_mark: **Migrating Data from the Old Database to the New Design**
-  - **Note**: Migration of junior high school data is temporarily halted due to suspected non-existent units (potentially due to user input errors).
+  - **Note**: Migration of junior high school data is temporarily halted due to suspected non-existent chapters (potentially due to user input errors).
 - :white_check_mark: **Integrate with a C++ backend system for question Recommendation System**
-  - **Supplement**: Communication with the C++ backend via gRPC has been successfully established, allowing developers to build on the existing framework without the need for additional networking libraries.
-Currently awaiting further implementation by the relevant personnel to enhance the recommendation algorithms and fully leverage the integration capabilities.
+  - **Supplement**: Communication with the C++ backend via gRPC has been established, allowing developers to build on the existing framework without the need for additional networking libraries.
+Currently awaiting further implementation of the recommendation algorithm.
-- :arrow_forward: **Designing the Question Generation API**  (In progress)
+- :arrow_forward: **Designing the Question Generation API**   (Progress temporarily paused)
   - **Supplement**: The basic API (resembling the old 小學堂 quick question generation) has been completed.
 Awaiting further API requirements from the frontend .
-(Progress temporarily paused)
-- :arrow_forward: **PDF Output Adjustment via Parameters**  (In progress)
+- :arrow_forward: **PDF Output Adjustment via Parameters**  (Halfway done, progress temporarily paused)
   - **Supplement**: Awaiting an update to the LaTeX compiler before implementation in the web backend can proceed.
-(Halfway done, progress temporarily paused)
 - :calendar: **Integration with Educational Cloud (教育雲) Accounts**
 - :calendar: **Establish continuous deployment workflows**
 - :calendar: **Comprehensive Unit Testing**
 - :calendar: **Integration with Vue.js Frontend**:
 - :calendar: **Set up Redis for enhanced caching and session management (Potential Requirement)**
 - :calendar: **Integration with the 小學堂 Mobile App**
-- :calendar: **Finding a scapegoat to take the fall**
+- :calendar: **抓下一個倒楣鬼進來坐牢**